-While mesothelioma class-action lawsuits are almost never filed today, there are still other legal options available to help victims of asbestos exposure seek justice.
+While mesothelioma class action lawsuits are almost never filed today, there are many other legal options available to help victims of asbestos exposure seek justice.

-Through an individual mesothelioma lawsuit, an asbestos trust fund claim, and/or a VA benefits claim, you may be able to receive compensation and hold accountable the manufacturers at fault.
+Through an individual mesothelioma lawsuit, an asbestos trust fund claim, and/or a VA benefits claim, you may be able to receive compensation and hold negligent manufacturers accountable.

-To learn more about mesothelioma compensation and your legal options, get our free mesothelioma guide.
+To learn more about your legal options, schedule a free case review today.

 Mesothelioma Class Action Lawsuit FAQs